The Washington Institute for Near East Policy: Activities

 The Washington Institute is considered an academic think tank (akin to the Brookings Institution and Public Policy Institute of California), staffed largely by researchers holding doctorate degrees and generally not having a mission affiliated with a particular ideology, as opposed to an advocacy think tank, which is staffed by individuals with strong ideological leanings.
 Academic think tanks focus on producing extensive research reports and books, whereas advocacy think tanks focus on marketing their ideas with condensed materials.
 Think tanks of all types typically also organize conferences, provide briefings to legislative committee staff, and testify as policy experts.

 The Washington Institute accesses the policy process from many angles: the written word, the spoken word, and personal contact.
 Institute experts research the region and brief officials in all branches of the U.S. government, both civilian and military.

 In addition to producing printed long-form monographs, the institute issues time-sensitive policy briefs which are distributed electronically by e-mail and social media.
 A Chicago Tribune editorial declared that institute-sponsored polls bring to light trends in popular thinking across the Middle East.

 While the institute frequently hosts off-the-record events with policymakers and scholars, its policy forums are public events featuring newsmakers and analysts that are attended by officials and journalists and are broadcast live on-line.
 The institute also holds an annual policy conference that convenes policymakers, journalists and diplomats in Washington, D.C., for in-depth discussion and debate on the key Middle East issues facing the United States.

 Institute scholars are public intellectuals who share their analysis frequently in major print and broadcast outlets.
 All institute output is available through its website in both English and Arabic.

 In addition to its permanent resident fellows—a group of experienced policymakers from government and academia—the institute also hosts visiting fellows from around the world.
 Visiting fellows include both young people beginning their foreign policy careers and veterans who take advantage of a year in Washington, D.C., to study the Middle East from an American vantage point.
 In cooperation with the Army, Navy, Air Force, and State Department, WINEP offers one-year fellowships that enable rising officers to immerse themselves in the geopolitics of the Middle East and the process of Washington policymaking.
 The institute also supports a program for research assistants and interns that provides foreign policy experience for undergraduates and recent college graduates.
-Several institute alumni now hold positions in the government, military, and academia internationally.

 The institute's Scholar-Statesman Award honors individuals "whose public service and professional achievements exemplify sound scholarship and a discerning knowledge of history."
 Recipients have included former U.S. President Bill Clinton, former British Prime Minister Tony Blair, former U.S. Secretary of State Condoleezza Rice, and former CIA directors Michael Hayden and George Tenet.

 Despite its pro-Israel tilt, the institute hosted former senior military officials from the U.S., Turkey, Iraq, and Jordan in the 2010s.